History of Emma Watson in Timeline

 Loading Video...

-June 2006: Took GCSE School Examinations
+June 2006: Took GCSE school examinations

 2006: Played Hermione in The Queen's Handbag

-March 2007: Signed on for the Final Harry Potter Installments
+March 2007: Signed on to continue her role in the final Harry Potter installments

-May 2007: Took AS Levels
+May 2007: Took AS levels

-July 2007: Imprinted at Grauman's Chinese Theatre
+July 2007: Left imprints at Grauman's Chinese Theatre and acknowledged earning over £10 million.

 2007: Starred in Ballet Shoes